 The highlight for me was their interesting Dragon bridge which lights up at night – on the weekend, it even spits fire!

 It’s worth taking a stroll on their riverfront, it reminded me of Canary Wharf in London.

 Here, you can eat ice cream in a coconut with the locals!

 5. Hoi An

-This is also a popular place for tailor made shoes, dresses and suits and pretty much anything else you want made.
+This is also a popular place for tailor-made shoes, dresses and suits and pretty much anything else you want to be made.

 6. Da Lat